Skip to main content

 LOOKUP(cycle_times, ENTITY_TYPE)

 Each table has a name and a set of rows with string keys and numeric or string values.
-If a key is not found, the expression returns null.
+If a key is not found, LOOKUP returns a type-specific zero (0, "", or FALSE) — wrap the call in an IF() if you need a different fallback.
+See Constants & Lookup Tables for details.
 Common uses: processing time by product type, yield rates by material, routing weights by order class, or any data that varies by a categorical attribute of the entity being processed.

 Running a Simulation